hyseo22/spotify_data_analysis/README.md

 The hypothesis for this project was that different genres will have similar factors that affect the popularity the most.
 Furthermore, it was inferred that the average of the popularity of the songs will differ for each genre; This was the reason why the project was explored for differnet genre.

 After this investigation, an extention was done to see which key was frequently used for a song and the average popularity for tracks in each key.
 The correlation between these two were looked at to answer the question if a key for a song was determined by considering the average popularity of a key.
-The expectation was that no correlation would be found.
+As a key in major is not equal to the same key in minor, two seperate calculations were made the different modes.
+The expectation was that no correlation would be found for either mode.

 ## Data Description